ubc-library-rc/intro-regex/index.md

 1. Understand basic regex syntax
 2. Apply regex syntax in common applications
 3. Understand when it might be appropriate to use regex
-4. Analyze your own workflows and adapt regex solutions to support them
+4. Adapt regex solutions to support your own work

 ## Schedule